-U.S. citizens and U.S. permanent residents entering a professional-focused degree program at the University of Minnesota for the first time in the 2019-2020 academic year may be nominated by their program director.
-Recipients must be admitted to a professional education degree program as a degree-seeking student for fall semester 2019.
+U.S. citizens, U.S. permanent residents, refugees, and asylies entering a professional-focused degree program at the University of Minnesota for the first time in the 2020-2021 academic year may be nominated by their program director.
+Recipients must be admitted to a professional education degree program as a degree-seeking student for fall semester 2020.
 Each program may nominate one student.
-For the purpose of this fellowship, a program is defined as a program plan or major (not sub-plan or track).
+For the purpose of this fellowship, a program is defined as a program plan (not a track or sub-plan).

 Fellowship Amount and Terms

-The Provost’s Professional Diversity Fellowship is a one-year fellowship with an approximate value of $47,000.
-The award includes a stipend of $25,000, academic-year tuition at the general postbaccalaureate rate (up to but not exceeding), subsidized health insurance, and dental care for the academic year and for summer 2020.
+The Provost’s Professional Diversity Fellowship is a one-year (two semesters) fellowship with an approximate value of $47,000.
+The award includes a stipend of $25,000, academic-year tuition at the general postbaccalaureate rate (up to but not exceeding).
+Subsidized health insurance and dental care for the academic year and for summer 2021 are available.
+The tuition rate for 2020-2021 is estimated at $18,065.
 The stipend is distributed in bi-weekly payments throughout the academic year in alignment with the University payroll schedule.
 The general postbaccalaureate rate is equal to that of the standard rate for Graduate School students and is the same rate used by many but not all professional degree programs.
-The tuition rate for 2019-2020 is estimated at $17,576, pending approval in spring by the Board of Regents.
-Fellows are responsible for all other fees (approximately $1,100 per year) or charges and tuition beyond the general rate.
+The tuition rate for 2020-2021 is estimated at $18,065, pending approval in spring by the Board of Regents.
+Fellows are responsible for all other fees (approximately $1,200 per year) or charges and tuition beyond the general rate.

 Recipients may not hold concurrently a second fellowship, scholarship, grant, assistantship, or similar award that duplicates the benefits of the fellowship.
 Recipients will be expected to be enrolled full time each semester while maintaining a minimum 3.50 GPA.
 The fellowship is a non-service award.
-Programs are expected to supplement the student’s subsequent years of study with support normally provided to their best students.
+Programs are expected to supplement the student’s subsequent years of study with support at the appropriate level for their program.

 Nomination Process and Notification

 To nominate a student, professional programs should send the documents listed below to email@example.com by February 6, 2020.
-Program directors will be notified early spring and asked to notify their nominee.
+Program directors will be notified soon after and asked to notify their nominee.

-- Nominee's narrative statement on career objectives (Nominations may use nominee’s statement from the admission application or request one from the nominee.)
+- Nominee's narrative statement on career objectives (Nominators may use nominee’s statement from the admission application or request one from the nominee.)